John Jebb (Dean of Cashel)

 He was born in Mansfield, Nottinghamshire, one of the four sons of Samuel Jebb, a prosperous brewer, and Elizabeth Gilliver.
 His brothers included the physician Samuel Jebb, father of the Royal Doctor Sir Richard Jebb, 1st Baronet, and Richard, who moved to Ireland and produced a number of distinguished descendants.
+Through their maternal ancestors, the Gillivers, the Jebb family would later claim descent from the Dutch statesman Johan de Witt.